 Causes of darkening of the nevus

-Darkening does not always indicate an oncological disease.
+Darkening does not always indicate cancer.

-Influence of ultraviolet
+Effect of ultraviolet

 Ultraviolet rays make a huge contribution to the formation of age spots, new nevi and, most dangerously, their degeneration into melanoma.

-Photo: the use of sunscreen
+Photo: applying sunscreen

-We are talking about the entire skin surface, and not just about the place where the mole is located.
+We are talking about the entire skin surface, and not just the place where the mole is located.

 Hormonal changes

-That is why most spots on the skin appear during puberty, and in women - during pregnancy and menopause.
+This is why most spots on the skin appear during puberty, and in women - during pregnancy and menopause.

 This is normal, you just have to watch the mole.
 As soon as it has significantly changed color, size or shape, you need to urgently go to the doctor.